|4-1.100||Responsibilities of the Attorney General re Civil Litigation|

-All complaints served upon the United States Attorney's in non-delegated cases must be promptly dispatched to the Civil Division.
-Unless the Civil Division requests a more formal or expedited means of communication because of the sensitive nature of a case or for other reasons, it is suggested that most other developments can be reported currently by mailing copies of communications, pleadings, briefs, orders, etc., without a covering memo but with the Department of Justice file number and the name of the Civil Division branch written on an upper corner thereof.
-In the case of an offer in compromise or other written communication which should have expedited attention, a red slip reading "SPECIAL" or "IMPORTANT AND URGENT" can be stapled to the communication.
-If it is important that the communication bypass the Department of Justice mail room, the envelope should be clearly marked "PERSONAL-DO NOT OPEN IN MAIL ROOM."
-Alternatively, such communication can be directly mailed to the Post Office Box of the Civil Division component responsible for the litigation.
+All complaints served upon the United States Attorneys in non-delegated cases must be promptly dispatched to the Civil Division.
+Unless the Civil Division requests a more formal or expedited means of communication because of the sensitive nature of a case or for other reasons, it is suggested that most other developments can be reported by emailing or mailing copies of communications to the assigned Civil Division attorney.

 If the complaint against the government fails to identify the government agency or agencies involved, this information should be obtained telephonically from plaintiff's counsel and relayed to the Civil Division.
 Care should be taken to obtain an appropriate extension of time, if a pleading date cannot be met.